ConorCorp/Nodejs-Hashtag-Aggregator/README.md

 A link to a private git repo on github/bitbucket/whatever that includes your code along with a readme file explaining how to install + run your application.

-### Notes

-There are no intentional “gotchas” in this exercise, if something seems tricky, confusing, or impossible please contact Matthew Pegula at matthew@deeplocal.com or 412-805-4844 and we’ll get everything straightened out.